ashutoshswamy/YCS-Internship/README.md

 **Completed Tasks:**

-- Built and tested a complete full-stack project (e.g., Blog or Student Manager).
+- Built and tested a complete full-stack project (Student Manager).
 - Conducted frontend and backend testing using browser and Postman.
-- Deployed the frontend via GitHub Pages and the backend on Render/Hostinger.

 ---